perstarke-webdev/perstarke-webdev.de-site/_pages/english/free-content/using-colors-right.md

 - <span style="background-color:#0000FF; color: white"><strong>Blue</strong></span>: Represents trust, calmness, and professionalism.
 Commonly used by banks and corporate websites to convey security and reliability. *However, it can also feel cold or impersonal if overused.*
 - <span style="background-color:#FF0000; color: white"><strong>Red</strong></span>: Associated with energy, urgency, and passion.
 It grabs attention and is often used for **Call-to-Action buttons** or sales promotions. *But too much red can feel aggressive or overwhelming.*
-- <span style="background-color:#FFD700;"><strong>Yellow</strong></span>: Symbolizes optimism, warmth, and friendliness.
+- <span style="background-color:#FFD700; color: black"><strong>Yellow</strong></span>: Symbolizes optimism, warmth, and friendliness.
 Great for drawing attention and creating a positive atmosphere. *However, excessive yellow can feel overwhelming or difficult to read on bright backgrounds.*
 - <span style="background-color:#008000; color: white"><strong>Green</strong></span>: Represents nature, tranquility, and stability.
 Often used for eco-friendly brands or financial institutions.
 - <span style="background-color:#FFA500; color: white"><strong>Orange</strong></span>: Energetic and friendly, often used to convey enthusiasm and creativity.
 - <span style="background-color:#800080; color: white"><strong>Purple</strong></span>: Associated with luxury, creativity, and sophistication.
 Common in high-end branding.